kevin-q2/wave_cluster/README.md

      `state_centers.csv`, their [density](https://www.census.gov/data/tables/time-series/dec/density-data-text.html) of population in `us_state_density.csv` and their geographical
      [boundary lines](https://www.census.gov/geographies/mapping-files/time-series/geo/tiger-line-file.html) for visualization found in shape files in `visualization/tl_rd22_us_state/`
   4. Finally we also include some shape files for [country visualization](https://public.opendatasoft.com/explore/dataset/world-administrative-boundaries/information/?flg=en-us&location=10,22.37175,114.10565&basemap=jawg.light) fand

+## Instructions

+Most of our analyses and experiments can be found in the jupyter notebooks in `examples/`.
+There you'll find most of the code needed to run the segmentation and clustering algorithms, and produce nice figures to view the results.

+We note that these are often computationally intensive processes which cannot be confined to a notebook.
+So often in the notebooks you'll see that we import data from the `batch/` folder.
+In `batch/` we include sets of python scripts which can be run to collect that data.
+Again, those are often computationally intensive to run, so we also include folders `batch/state/data/` or `batch/country/data` with data for precomputed segmentations, pairwise distance matrices, and cluster analysis information.